“MacCready’s Lucky Cap” describes how MacCready met Daisy and left the Gunners.

 It had been a while since anyone said he was good-looking.
 He tried real hard not to think of Lucy.
 His wife was the only person ever said anything nice who wasn’t trying to weasel something out of him.

-“You don’t need to butter me up, just go before they find you.”
+“You don’t need to butter me up, I already said you could go.”

 “I need caps, lady.
-I…” The Gunners had no time for sob stories, but it was eating him up inside.
+I…” The Gunners had no time for sob stories and it was eating him up inside.
 “I got a sick kid.”

 “I’m real sorry to hear that.
 I am.
 How about you make sure I arrive in Goodneighbor and I’ll make sure you get 200 caps.”